 Passion for Learning

-Would you like to volunteer in a local primary school helping to make reading and learning fun and exciting for young children?
-Passion for Learning are looking for volunteers who have around three or four hours a week to spare to work one-to-one with children in Winsford Primary Schools.
-They are a friendly and inclusive organisation who offer all the training, resources and support that you need and want.
+Would you like to volunteer in a local primary school, helping to make reading and learning fun for children aged between 4-11?
+Passion for Learning are looking for volunteers who have between one and a half and three hours a week to spare, to help children on a one-to-one basis in a Winsford Primary School.
+Passion for Learning are a friendly and inclusive organisation who offer all the training, resources and support that you need and want.
+No prior experience is needed, just the time and enthusiasm to encourage children to become successful learners at school.

-If you think that this might be something that you would enjoy and want to find out more then please give them a call.
+If you think that this might be something that you would enjoy and want to find out more then please get in touch.

 Volunteering at Mere Brow Farm - Permaculture and Forest Garden Project, Weaverham